What’s the meaning of winning at life?

 (Here’s more on how and why I created my personal mission statement.)

 Luck certainly has a huge role in how my life’s performance has gone so far.
 I was lucky to be born in Canada to parents who, aside from hiring Annie, gave me the opportunity to go after anything I wanted.

 And I’ve had lots more luck along the way.

-But if tomorrow I got Trading Places-ed into the life of some unlucky buck, I could still set a mission and perform to the best of my ability at fulfilling it.
-Life may be less comfortable, but that wouldn’t doom me to be a loser.
+But if tomorrow I got Trading Places-ed into the life of some unlucky buck, that doesn’t mean I’m destined to lose at life.
+I could still set a mission and work toward it to the best of my ability.

 Is there a proven strategy to become a winner at life?

-To answer this, I first tried to think of other people who are winning at life.
+To answer this, I first tried asking myself:

-My first instinct, as much as I know it’s not true, was to look at rich and famous people like Elon Musk or Oprah.
+My first instinct, as much as I know it’s not true, is to look at rich and famous people like Elon Musk or Oprah.

 Then I asked myself, do I aspire to one day have their same life?

 Not exactly.
 Because they have different missions.
 We all do.
 But we all have the same instruments to fulfill them: